FTH1117/NetMon-Tools-Suite/README.md

 pip install -r requirements.txt
 ```
 ## Configuration
-Configure your Zabbix and Grafana API details and other parameters by editing the configuration files in the config/ directory according to your setup needs.
+Configure your Zabbix, Grafana API and Supportpal details and other parameters by editing the configuration files in the config/ directory according to your setup needs.

 ## Usage
 To launch the Flask web application and access the web interface: